 This excerpt is copyrighted material, please do not use or copy without written permission from Nitartha Publications.

 The following is an excerpt from Minds that Apprehend Appearance by Acharya Sherab Gyaltsen.
-This is included in the sourcebook we use in our Mind & its World II course, which we are offering during this year’s Summer Institute.
+This is included in the sourcebook we use in our Mind & its World II course.
 This course completes the Classification of Mind (Lorik) root text, from the tradition of Pramāna or Buddhist epistemology that students begin in Mind and Its World I.

 MINDS THAT APPREHEND APPEARANCE

 The second main section of the Lorik text is the specific analysis of the essential modes of engagement of the mind.
 It has five subsections.
 The first is minds that apprehend generalities and particulars, which we have completed.
 We are now looking at the second subdivision, and it is divided into two sections: inclusive engagement of appearances and eliminative engagement of conceptions.